Homomorphisms into totally disconnected, locally compact groups with dense image: A general construction for completions

 \begin{defn} Let $\mc{S}$ be a $G$-stable local filter.
-We define a \defbold{right $\mc{S}$-Cauchy filter} $f$ in $G$ to be a minimal Cauchy filter with respect to the uniformity $\mc{R}_{\mc{S}}$.
+We define a \defbold{right $\mc{S}$-Cauchy filter} $f$ in $G$ to be a minimal Cauchy filter with respect to the uniformity $\Phi_r(\mc{S})$.
 In other words, $f$ is a filter of subsets of $G$ with the following properties: \begin{enumerate}[(a)] \item For every $V \in \mc{S}$, there is exactly one right coset $Vg$ of $V$ in $G$ such that $Vg \in f$; \item Every element of $f$ contains a right coset of some element of $\mc{S}$. \end{enumerate} \end{defn}

-Left $\mc{S}$-Cauchy filters are defined similarly with left cosets in place of right cosets.
+Left $\mc{S}$-Cauchy filters are defined similarly with respect to the left uniformity.
 Notice that for each $g \in G$, there is a corresponding \defbold{principal} right $\mc{S}$-Cauchy filter $f_g$ generated by $\{Vg \mid V \in \mc{S}\}$.
 Where the choice of $\mc{S}$ is clear, we will write `Cauchy' to mean `$\mc{S}$-Cauchy'.

+The next series of results will establish that the hypotheses of Theorem~\ref{thm:completions} are satisifed, so completing $G$ with respect to $\Phi_r(\mc{S})$ produces a topological group.